suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 We would like to thank Henk Birkholz for his feedback on the CDDL description in this document.
-Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, Christian Amsüss, Ruud Derwig, and Carsten Bormann for their review feedback.
+Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, Christian Amsüss, Ruud Derwig, Martin Thomson and Carsten Bormann for their review feedback.
 Finally, we would like to thank Dick Brooks for making us aware of the challenges encryption imposes on binary analysis.